 Unlike most Mayan ruins, the Tikal ruins were built to be skinny and tall.
 The best example of this type of architecture is represented in Temple IV, the tallest structure in the ancient world.

 Walking around the Tikal city grounds is quite the wild adventure itself.
-To visit the different pyramid structures we had to make our way through narrow overgrown paths where we spotted a ton of wildlife like howler monkeys, birds and these super cute raccoon-like animals called coati.
+To visit the different pyramid structures we had to make our way through narrow overgrown paths where we spotted a ton of wildlife like howler monkeys, birds, and these super cute raccoon-like animals called coati.

-Most people stay in Flores and take a shuttle or sign up for a day tour like this one to visit the Tikal Ruins.
+Most people stay in Flores and take a shuttle or book a guided all-inclusive day tour from Flores to visit the Tikal Ruins.

 If you want to do it on your own, the tickets for Tikal can be purchased at the entrance and cost 150 Quetzal ($20 USD) per person.
-This provides visitors with a day pass to roam around this ancient Mayan city grounds.
+This provides visitors with a day pass to roam around these ancient Mayan city grounds.

 It’s even possible to visit these ruins for sunrise or sunset, but it does cost extra.
-For latest pricing check out the official Tikal website here.
+For the latest pricing check out the official Tikal website here.